zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 ## Routed instance header

-API Gateway can output a special header, that contains the value of instance ID of API service, that the request has been routed to.
-This is useful for understanding which service instance has been called.
+The API Gateway can output a special header that contains the value of the instance ID of the API service that the request has been routed to.
+This is useful for understanding which service instance is being called.

-The header name is `X-InstanceId` and sample value is `discoverable-client:discoverableclient:10012`.
+The header name is `X-InstanceId`, and the sample value is `discoverable-client:discoverableclient:10012`.
 This is identical to `instanceId` property in Discovery service's registration.

+Use the following procedure to output a special header that contains the value of the instance ID of the API service.

 **Follow these steps:**